Soviet Union and state-sponsored terrorism

 The Soviet Union and some communist states have sponsored international terrorism on numerous occasions, especially during the Cold War.
-NATO and also the Italian, German and British governments saw violence in the form of "communist fighting organizations" as a serious threat.
+NATO and the Italian, German and British governments saw violence in the form of "communist fighting organizations" as a serious threat.

 State terrorism

 While he denounced the terrorism which was employed by the Socialist Revolutionaries, Vladimir Lenin advocated the use of state terrorism since the earliest days of his political activities.
 At the third congress of the RSDLP in 1905, while he was discussing the revolution in Russia, he argued that mass terror needed to be used in order to prevent anti-revolutionary mutinies.
 Lenin had been influenced by the writings of radical revolutionary Sergey Nechayev and his manifesto which called for Jacobin style terror, saying that every communist revolutionary should read him.
-Felix Dzerzhinsky, the founder and first director of the Cheka secret police is quoted as saying "We stand for organized terror - this should be frankly admitted.
+Felix Dzerzhinsky, the founder and first director of the Cheka secret police is quoted as saying "We stand for organized terror – this should be frankly admitted.
 Terror is an absolute necessity during times of revolution.
 Our aim is to fight against the enemies of the Soviet Government and of the new order of life.
 We judge quickly.
 In most cases only a day passes between the apprehension of the criminal and his sentence.
 When confronted with evidence criminals in almost every case confess; and what argument can have greater weight than a criminal's own confession?"